PotLock/docs/user-guides/pot-owners-and-chef-training-pot/README.md

 Round managers are a huge vector of attack

-Based on the current design of Potlock their is room for round manager corruption.
+Based on the current design of POTLOCK their is room for round manager corruption.
 This includes

 * Rejecting application / approving applications (get off-chain kickbacks)
 * Not approving in timely fashion